tbckr/sgpt/docs/getting-started.md

 ## Code Generation Capabilities

-SGPT can efficiently generate code based on given instructions.
+By adding the `code` command to your prompt, you can generate code based on given instructions by using the `code` [persona](./usage/personas.md).
 For instance, to solve the classic FizzBuzz problem using Python, simply provide the prompt as follows:

 ```shell
 $ sgpt code "Solve classic fizz buzz problem using Python"